Stonemannn/Transformers/Mid-term Presentation/README.md

 ### Critical Analysis
 - **Future Applications**: FlashAttention-2 makes it possible for video generation which require long sequences.

+- **Advantages**: FlashAttention-2 works well for longer sequences.

+- **Disadvantages**: FlashAttention-2 is not as efficient as FlashAttention for shorter sequences.

 ## Resource links
 1. OpenAI.
 Gpt-4 technical report.https://arxiv.org/pdf/2303.08774.pdf